 Second, prayer is not talking to the person/people we are praying with.
-Rather, prayer is directed to God: we can direct our prayers to God the Father, Jesus the Son, God the Spirit, and God as One.
-Prayer is not meant to be a “pep talk” for the other, but asking and receiving from God himself.
+Rather, prayer is directed to God: we can direct our prayers to God the Father, Jesus the Son, God the Spirit, or God as One.
+Prayer is not meant to be a “pep talk” for the other, but being with God himself.
 God is gracious and compassionate, willing to enter into a real relationship with us, his children.

 What does God promise to give through prayer?

-The so-called “Lord’s Prayer” (the prayer that Jesus taught his disciples, see Matthew 6:9–13 and Luke 11:2–4) is helpful to learn about the promises God offers in prayer.
+The so-called “Lord’s Prayer” (the prayer that Jesus taught his disciples, see Matthew 6:9–13 and Luke 11:2–4) is helpful to learn about what God promises in prayer.

-Your kingdom come — God promises that his kingdom comes to us, and that we are given strength to believe in his Word (often despite appearances to the contrary) and to live holy, God-pleasing lives.
+Your kingdom come — God promises that his kingdom comes to us; so we are given strength to believe in his Word (often despite appearances to the contrary) and to live God-pleasing lives that are set apart.

-Your will be done — God promises to help us to do his will here on earth; he strengthens us and keeps us steadfast in his Word and faith to the very end.
+Your will be done — God promises to help us to do his will here on earth; he strengthens us, guides us, and keeps us in his Word to the very end.

 Give us this day our daily bread — God promises to help us be thankful for the many gifts he gives without our knowing or asking: our body, food, clothes, house, home, money, property, work, spouse, children, good government, order, good weather, peace, health, true friends, good neighbours.
 God promises to give what we need (“bread”) at this very moment (“this day”).

-Forgive us our sins — Through the death and resurrection of Christ, God promises to wash us clean, make us new, rescue us from the pit, cancel our debt, take away our shame, heal our spirit, restore our relationship with him, adopt us into his family.
+Forgive us our sins — Through the death and resurrection of Jesus Christ, God promises to wash us clean, make us new, rescue us from the pit, cancel our debt, take away our shame, heal our spirit, restore our relationship with him, adopt us into his family.
 Forgiveness of sin means we have eternal life and salvation — hope for a new future.
-Forgiveness of sin does not mean the consequences of sin will be taken away — these we still need to live with, just as the risen Christ lived with scars in his hands, feet, and side.
+Forgiveness of sin does not mean the consequences of sin will be taken away — these we still need to live with, just as the risen Christ lived with scars in his hands and feet.

 Deliver us from the evil one — Christians are caught in the middle of a cosmic battle between God and Satan.
 The devil is no myth or medieval idea, the devil is not some generic force or symbol for the “will to undo.”
 No!
 The devil is a real person.
 He is a “sour spirit” and “parasite-person,” feeding off the misery of others.
 The devil is a liar and murderer (John 8:44).
 He is evil.
 Yet he is the prince and ruler of this world (John 16:11; 2 Corinthians 4:4), and we are merely his “guests.”
 That said, even the devil and his evil ways are bound to God.
 Satan is pressed into God’s service.
-When Satan attacks the conscience, this is a mark that we belong to Christ.
-When the devil tries to tempt our heart and soul away from Christ, the devil himself provides experiential assurance that we are on the right and victorious side — the devil attacks God's children.
+When Satan attacks our conscience, this is a mark that we belong to Christ.
+When the devil tries to tempt our heart and soul away from Christ, the devil himself provides experiential assurance that we are on the right and victorious side — for the devil only attacks God's children.
 Spiritual attack is proof that faith in God is present in you.
 In fact, the godlier someone is, the more they will be attacked.
 What a sweet paradox!
-This brings comfort in affliction!
-Being attacked is proof we belong to God.
+Satan’s attacks brings comfort, for being attacked is proof we belong to God!
+Comfort in the midst of affliction!
 No wonder the devil is a “sour spirit,” for he’s tricked into doing God’s work of comforting and helping those who trust in Christ.
 So, we can boldly pray against the evil one.
 We can ask that our afflictions be taken away.
-Yet we also know that any afflictions we do suffer, drive us to seek help from God and God alone, for we are powerless to stand against the evil one in our own strength.
+Yet we also know that any afflictions we do suffer, drive us to seek help from Christ, for we are powerless to stand against the evil one in our own strength.